 Unfortunately, many small to midsize arts organizations are understaffed and undercompensated.
 Staff members often perform the work of two while receiving the pay of less than one full-time equivalent in the business field.
+Inevitably, work in the

 Inevitably, work in the field of the arts requires a certain missionary zeal.
 However, extreme conditions of understaffing and undercompensation can undermine effectiveness, leading to high turnover and lack of continuity and commitment.
-In addition to short staffing or high staff turnover due to inadequate compensation, many organizaand implementation can suffer.
+In addition to short staffing or high staff turnover due to inadequate compensation, many organizations suffer from lack of professional expertise in functions that are critical to success.
+These can range from fund-raising, financial management, public relations, and marketing to basic clerical and reception skills.
+When only one or two staff members are called upon to fulfill a range of functions, planning and implementation can suffer.